shipwright-io/build/docs/proposals/remote-artifacts.md

 ### Single vs. Multiple Git Repositories

-In `v1alpha1` it's expected to inform the Git repository on `.spec.source`, and external artifacts informed on `.spec.sources`, therefore, we can address adding this new feature and managing multiple Git repositories support in different tracks.
+For the initial implementation, we will only support one git repository that is specified in `.spec.source`.
+Remote artifacts will be specified n `.spec.sources` only.

-For upcoming work, supporting multiple Git repositories will involve re-defining `/workspace/source` location and `$workspace` placeholder.
+We will address supporting multipe Git repositories in a future enhancement proposal.
+This will involve re-defining `/workspace/source` location and the `$workspace` placeholder.

 ### Standalone CRD